-IIFYM (If It Fits Your Macros): Quick Guide To This Diet Trend
+IIFYM (If It Fits Your Macros) Comprehensive Guide to This Way of Eating

 Why is IIFYM so popular?

 Because it revolves around the concept that dieters can eat ANYTHING as long as it fits their prescribed set of macros.
 This is refreshing for many who are coming from most other dieting trends that are very restrictive.1

 With If It Fits Your Macros (Flexible Dieting):

 - There are no forbidden or “bad” foods.

 - People feel they can eat “normally” again.

 - It’s much easier to stick with during social events.